AutoScout24/serverless-plugin-aws-alerts/README.md

 ## Global Alarms
 Some metrics are not related to single Lambda functions, but for the whole service e.g. API Gateway 5XX errors or DynamoDB metrics.
 If you want to create alrams for those metrics, just put them in the `global` area.

+## table alarms
+Alarms defined here will be applied for all dynamoDb tables defined in the resources section of the serverless project.

 ## SNS Topics